massalabs/massa-standards/wallet/dapps-communication.md

 window.massaWalletProvider.addEventListener('message', handleResponseFromContentScript);
 ```

-Because it was requested, here a potential implementation of the `registerAsMassaWalletProvider` in the content script:
+Because it was requested, here a potential implementation of the `registerAsMassaWalletProvider` and `sign` in the
+content script:

 ```typescript
 function registerAsMassaWalletProvider(providerName: string): Promise<boolean> {